ThePendulum/aurora/README.md

 When the an RGB or HSV channel is updated, the other channel group will synchronize when possible.
 This behavior can be disabled with the synchronization toggle.

 ### Mathematical expressions
-A static color can look charming, but to spice things up, our LEDs should come to life!
-Each color channel is powered by a mathematical expression parser that allows access to [tons of mathematical operations](http://mathjs.org/docs/expressions/syntax.html), which become especially powerful in combination with the variables aurora makes available.
+A static color can look charming, but to make things more exciting, our LEDs should come to life!
+Each color channel is powered by a mathematical expression parser that provides access to [tons of mathematical operations](http://mathjs.org/docs/expressions/syntax.html), which become especially powerful in combination with the variables aurora makes available.

 ### Variables
 The color channels RGB and HSV support expressions with the following variables: